-Shimmering Shades: Diamond Sunglasses Have Made Eyes Shine Since Antiquity
+Shimmering Shades: Diamond Sunglasses Have Sparkled Since Antiquity

-Shining diamond spectacles have been favored by the chic elite, from Roman Emperors and princes of the Mughal empire to A$AP Rocky, Beyoncé, and Pharrell Williams.
+Shining diamond spectacles have long been favored by the chic elite—from Roman emperors and Mughal princes to A$AP Rocky, Beyoncé, and Pharrell Williams.

 (L-R) Leonardo Maria Del Vecchio and A$AP Rocky attend the A$AP Rocky Met Gala After Party at Jean’s on May 05, 2025.
 (Getty Images)

-Now, fashion-forward A-listers like A$AP Rocky, Pharrell Williams, and Beyoncé have driven the trend forward.
-At the Met Gala, A$AP Rocky debuted not one, but two pairs of shimmering shades from his collaboration with Ray-Ban, while Pharrell Williams and Beyoncé have worked with Tiffany & Co. on diamond-embellished sunnies.
+Now, fashion-forward A-listers like A$AP Rocky, Pharrell Williams, and Beyoncé are driving the trend forward.
+At the Met Gala, A$AP Rocky debuted not one, but two pairs of shimmering shades from his collaboration with Ray-Ban, while Pharrell Williams and Beyoncé have worked with Tiffany & Co. on diamond-studded sunnies.

 The History of Diamond Sunglasses